Confusing emotion with proof

 Our emotions are not trustworthy.
 They are especially misleading when we try to rely on them for evidence.
 I think this is one of the reasons why people worry about their salvation.
 They say they don’t feel saved.
-But no where in the bible does it say you will always “feel” saved.
-The problem is that too many people tend to put the emotion before the reason the emotion exists.
+But nowhere in the bible does it say you will always “feel” saved.
+The problem is that too many people tend to put emotion before the reason the emotion exists.
 If you are looking to emotion for evidence of your faith you are looking in the wrong direction.

 Stay in a relationship long enough and you will see how misleading emotion truly is.
 If someone asks you if they look good in a certain outfit, your answer may make them feel like you don’t care about them when in fact you do.

 I was asked about a pair of shoes once, and I thought the person asking me was joking around.
 I said the shoes make them look like they are from the circus.
-It sounded funny to me; and it was, until I found out the person asking me was not joking at all.
+It sounded funny to me, and it was until I found out the person asking me was not joking at all.
 Now, based on how we felt at the moment, do we care for each other?
 Emotions change all the time.
 Facts don’t.
 The facts of the situation can change how someone feels.
 But how a person feels doesn’t change the facts.

-Consider this extreme example: Do you feel like the earth is spinning at upwards of 1000 miles an hour?
+Consider this extreme example: Do you feel like the earth is spinning upwards of 1000 miles an hour?
 Do your feelings change whether you are moving or not?
 Nope.
 The earth is going to continue doing what it does regardless of how you feel about it.

 My son would often make a mistake and feel like he didn’t deserve God’s love, or our love.
 His feelings deceived him.

 If you are going to a church because it feels more like a spiritual church be careful that you are not putting emotion ahead of facts.
-Is the church focus on how you feel or what they teach?
+Is the church focused on how you feel or what they teach?

 I have seen “churches” where the pastor comes in acting drunk saying he is drunk in the spirit.
 I have seen others shaking all over and others swaying in a trance-like state.
 The music they play is often used to stir up emotions.